-What is a clichéd theme?
+Second, what is a clichéd theme?

 Therefore, the first step in avoiding a clichéd theme is to start with an understanding of what makes a strong theme.

-Elements of a strong theme
+What are elements of a strong theme?

 This theme remains powerful because it is something that humans have grappled with across societies and cultures and will probably always grapple with.
 There is plenty of room to explore its implications in many different genres or settings.